What is 2.51952 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 251952 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 251952 are: 1 2 3 4 6 8 12 16 24 29 48 58 87 116 174 181 232 348 362 464 543 696 724 1086 1392 1448 2172 2896 4344 5249 8688 10498 15747 20996 31494 41992 62988 83984 125976 251952